 Does String Gauge Matter?

 Yes it does.
 In general, beginners will most likely be happier with a lighter gauge as they require less finger strength.
-More advanced, especially acoustic players, will prefer a standard / medium gauges to maximize tone.
-Drop tuners and metal heads will prefer heavy gauge strings as they hold better when tuned down.
+More advanced players, especially acoustic guitarist, will prefer a standard / medium gauge to maximize tone and volume.
+Drop tuners and metal heads will prefer heavy gauge strings as they maintain tension when tuned down.

-For you metal heads and drop-tuners, heavy gauge strings are a must.
-The 9-42 or even 10-46 gauges will not hold up well in drop C tunings as the strings will be to loose and floppy.
+Heavy gauge strings are a must for who wish to use modern "Drop" tunings.
+The 9-42 or even 10-46 gauges will not hold up well in drop C tuning as the strings will be to loose and floppy.
+Needless to say, floppy does not a good tone make.

 Common String Gauge Chart